radwane212/project-Portfolio-Responsive/README.txt

 - **Subject**: Welcome to my portfolio!
 - **Message**: Hello,

-Thank you for visiting my portfolio!
+'Thank you for visiting my portfolio!'
 I'm passionate about frontend development and eager to contribute my skills to exciting projects.

 As a frontend developer, I specialize in creating responsive and visually appealing web applications using HTML, CSS, and JavaScript.
 I have experience in building dynamic and interactive user interfaces that enhance the overall user experience.